-We have a sweep arrangement with SB&T and Stifel Bank, (collectively, "bank subsidiaries"), wholly-owned subsidiaries of the Parent, whereby a portion of available funds in customer brokerage accounts are automatically transferred by our company into money market deposit accounts, of which the bank subsidiaries retain a portion as deposits.
-The bank subsidiaries held \$15.3 billion of our brokerage clients' deposits at June 30, 2020.
+We have a sweep arrangement with SB&T and Stifel Bank, (collectively, "bank subsidiaries"), affiliates of our company, whereby a portion of available funds in customer brokerage accounts are automatically transferred by our company into money market deposit accounts, of which the bank subsidiaries retain a portion as deposits.
+The bank subsidiaries held \$17.5 billion of our brokerage clients' deposits at June 30, 2021.

 We serve as a carrying broker-dealer and clear security transactions on a fully disclosed basis for several of our affiliates.
-These affiliates include Keefe, Bruyette & Woods, Inc., Stifel Nicolaus Europe Limited, and Century Securities Associates, Inc. At June 30, 2020 amounts due to affiliates for these services was \$58.0 million and is included in payables to brokers, dealers, and clearing organizations in the accompanying statement of financial condition.
+These affiliates include Keefe, Bruyette & Woods, Inc., Stifel Nicolaus Europe Limited, and Stifel Independent Advisors, LLC (fka Century Securities Associates, Inc).
+At June 30, 2021 amounts due to affiliates for these services was \$58.0 million and is included in payables to brokers, dealers, and clearing organizations in the consolidated statement of financial condition.

 We have entered into operating lease agreements with certain affiliates.
-The right-of-use asset related to the intercompany leases is included in operating lease right-of-use assets, net with the lease loss liability included in accounts payable and accrued expenses in the accompanying statement of financial condition.
+The right-of-use asset related to the intercompany leases is included in operating lease right-of-use assets, net with the lease loss liability included in accounts payable and accrued expenses in the consolidated statement of financial condition.
 See Note 10 for further discussion of our operating leases.

-At June 30, 2020, amounts due to Parent primarily consist of stock-based compensation that is paid upon conversion of stock units, amortization of forgivable notes, and income taxes.
-The amount due to Parent at June 30, 2020 was \$128.3 million.
-Due to affiliates of \$11.7 million at June 30, 2020 consists primarily of operating expenses that were paid on our company's behalf by certain affiliates.
-These payables are included in due to Parent and affiliates, net in the accompanying statement of financial condition.
+At June 30, 2021, amounts due to Parent primarily consist of stock-based compensation that is paid upon conversion of stock units, amortization of forgivable notes, and income taxes.
+The amount due to Parent at June 30, 2021 was \$233.2 million.
+Due to affiliates of \$10.3 million at June 30, 2021 consists primarily of operating expenses that were paid on our company's behalf by certain affiliates.
+These payables are included in due to Parent and affiliates, net in the consolidated statement of financial condition.